venkataravuri/awesome-tech-articles-blogs/topics/stream-analytics-big-data.md

 ## Counting

 ### HyperLogLog
+HyperLogLog (HLL) is a useful and interesting probabilistic data structure used to count unique values in a given data set with good accuracy and speed.
+Normally, to count unique values accurately requires memory proportional to the number of unique values.
+This becomes a problem when working with large data sets.
+HyperLogLog solves this problem by allowing us to trade memory consumption for (tunable) precision, making it possible to estimate cardinalities larger than 1 billion with a standard error of 2% using only 1.5 kilobytes of memory.

 - How do we count distinct things in a stream?
 - A hash-based probabilistic algorithm for counting number of distinct values in te presence of duplicates.